Unity-Technologies/ml-agents/docs/Migrating.md

 - `WriteAdapter` was renamed to `ObservationWriter`. (#3834)
 - Training artifacts (trained models, summaries) are now found under `results/` instead of `summaries/` and `models/`.
+- Trainer configuration, curriculum configuration, and parameter randomization configuration have all been moved to a single YAML file. (#3791)

 ### Steps to Migrate